Helping Students Apply Digital Best Practices Today and Every Day

 Knowing how to act online is just as essential as any other subject in school.
 It’s a skill students must learn and use for the rest of their lives.

-Katie Pothireddy is a product marketer on the BrainPOP team and a former vice principal, teacher coach, and classroom teacher.
+Katie Pothireddy is a former vice principal, teacher coach, and classroom teacher.
 She holds a Master’s in the Science of Education from Johns Hopkins University.